GoInterject/GoInterject.github.io/wIndex/SettingsCache.md

 <br>

 <blockquote class=highlight_note>
-<b>Note:</b> Prior to version 2.5.1.1, Interject used the local folder for settings.
-Starting with 2.5.1.1, however, Interject stores the settings in the roaming profile so that settings can be synced across systems.
-The local folder still exists for archival purposes.
+<b>Note:</b> Starting with Interject version 2.5.1.1, Interject stores the settings in the roaming profile so that settings can be synced across systems.
+The local folder still exists, however, for archival purposes.
 </blockquote>

 ### Opening the Folders